Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 ## Practice 33: Build speed into the whole force

 **Problem**
-One fast unit cannot create lasting advantage if the rest of the force lags behind.
+One fast unit cannot create a lasting advantage if the rest of the force lags behind.

 **Action**
 Align decisions, movement, fires, logistics, and communication for rapid action.